barboraberkova/english-for-designers/README.md

 # Hello! 🙋‍♀️
 I’m Barbora Berková, Head of Design at Keyspace Media.

-I am a multidisciplinary designer dedicated to transforming complex ideas into clear, meaningful visual stories.
+I am a designer dedicated to transforming complex ideas into clear, meaningful visual stories.
 I believe design is a vital component of how our world functions, and I thrive in collaborative environments where we create solutions that feel both intentional and human.

 **[Read my story...](my-story.md)**